merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 The first column of the output table has the header, 'gene_caller_ids', and the value, 'all', indicating that the data is aggregated across genes.

+#### Frequencies across genes with function

 `--sum` and `--average` operate on genes.
 When used with a function option, the program subsets the genes annotated by the functions of interest.
 With `--average`, it calculates the average frequency across genes rather than functions (sums of genes with functional annotation).
-For example, the following command calculates the average synonymous relative frequency across genes annotated by `KOfam`.
+For example, the following command calculates the average synonymous relative frequency across genes annotated with KOs.

 {{ codestart }}
 anvi-get-codon-frequencies -c %(contigs-db)s \
-                           -o path/to/output_table.txt \
+                           -o output.txt \
                            --average \
                            --synonymous \
                            --function-sources KOfam